Jatinpandya26/Je-Nxt-API/README.md

 # Je-Nxt-API
-My new API on RapidAPI with python 3 framework endpoint https://rapidapi.com/Jatinpandya26/api/jenxt
+Developed Endpoint Call API on RapidAPI with python 3 framework endpoint for Voice Applications based on DialogFlow(API.ai) https://rapidapi.com/Jatinpandya26/api/jenxt
-The V1.0 is to use advanced pyhon lib to use it for a basic string input endpoints
+The V1.0 is to use pyhon nodeJs based endpoint for for a basic string input on Google Firebase Webhook!